7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Scale-Sets.md

 # Azure Administration Scale Sets

 Azure Scale sets allows automatic increases and decreases in VM capacity.
 Load Balancers can be associated with a Scale Set:
 - Evenly distribute VM accross availablility Zones - more avaliablility
 - Use Load Balancer probe checks for more robust Health checks

-Load Balancers:
+	- Load Balancers:
 		1. Application Gateway is an HTTP/HTTPS web traffic load balancer application firewall
 		2. Azure Load Balancer supports all TCP/UDP network traffic, port-forwarding and outbound flaws.

+An Availability set is
+- Assigned an:
+	- Fault Domain - up to 3
+		- Are a group of virtual machines that share a common power source and network switch.
+	- Update Domain - up to 20
+		- Are groups of virtual machines and underlying physical hardware that can be rebooted at the same time
+		- If 5 Update domain, the 6th will be in the 1st, 7th will in the 2nd, etc - if 20 the 21th VM is in the 1st..
+	- Can't be changed once the availability set has been created

 A **Scaling Policy** detirmines what VM is removed to decrease the capacity of the Scale Set either:
 - Default - Delete VM with highest instance ID balanced across AZs and Fault Domains